HanWenfang/syncless/README.txt

 * a remote interactive Python console (backdoor) named RemoteConsole for debugging, which accepts TCP (telnet) connections, and supports line editing (readline) if used with the supplied client
+* WebSocket server support in the WSGI server module

 Requirements
 ~~~~~~~~~~~~